Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 Evaluation.
 Experimental Results
 ================================

-This chapter presents the evaluation of the proposed method on test problems with diverse objective landscape and with a various number of search variables.
+In this section, we present the results obtained for proposed methods on test problems with diverse objective landscape and with a various number of search variables.

 MOEA is called globally convergent if the produced, non-dominated population converges to the true Pareto front while the number of